danimedi/danimedi.github.io/_posts/2025-06-26-a-family-malady.md

 Oh Lord,
 I'm starting to feel remorse.
 I need a priest who can cleanse
-all of my sins and wrongs —
+all of my sins and wrongs,
 hoping that my repentance
 keeps this sickness from reaching my children’s own.
 </em>